Shotgun (Junior Walker & the All Stars song)

 "Shotgun" is a song written and performed by American soul musician Junior Walker that the singer-songwriter recorded with his group the All Stars.
 Called a "dance tune", it was produced by Berry Gordy Jr. and Lawrence Horn.
 Gordy's Soul Records, a Motown Records subsidiary, issued it as a single in 1965.
 It reached number 1 on the U.S. R&B Singles chart for four non-consecutive weeks and peaked at number 4 on the Billboard Hot 100.
 In Canada, the song reached number 26.

-In 2002, the 1964 recording of the song by credited to the full band Junior Walker & the All Stars on Soul Records was inducted into the Grammy Hall of Fame.
+In 2002, the 1964 recording of the song credited to the full band Junior Walker & the All Stars on Soul Records was inducted into the Grammy Hall of Fame.

 Recording

 "Shotgun" was Walker's debut as a vocalist – when the singer who was hired to perform at the recording session did not show up, Walker stood in.
 Rather than re-record the vocal at a later date, producer Gordy decided to keep Walker's take, much to the latter's surprise.

 The song opens with the sound of a shotgun blast and a drum roll, with the verses alternating between Walker's vocals and tenor saxophone fills.
 It does not employ the typical progression, but remains on one chord throughout.